 Luxury> The Art Hotel

 This is a beautifully decorated hotel, close to Parque Lleras and the Metro Medellin, with excellent restaurant, hearty breakfast, and comfortable beds.
 This hotel is quickly becoming considered as one of the best hotels in Medellin.
-Click here for latest prices.
+Check the latest prices on TripAdvisor or Booking.com.